 go to Homepage

-The Y2K, or Year 2000, Millennium was quickly approaching, and an anxious and fearful world wondered if the prophet Nostradamus was predicting another great tragedy for mankind.
-But it now appears that quatrain #10-72 represented a unique challenge issued by Nostradamus to the greatest minds of the 20th century.
-Since Nostradamus had given the exact date when the prophecy would take place, Nostradamus followers all over the world rushed to see if they might be the first person to figure out a Nostradamus prophecy before it happened.
-Many so-called "experts" on Nostradamus thought the word "Angolmois" to be an anagram of the word "Mongolois", and soon announced that a Mongolian antichrist, or "King of Terror" was going to appear in the month of July to start a war in the Middle East that would eventually involve the entire world.
-Major television networks produced TV specials on the upcoming event, and dozens of self-proclaimed authorities on Nostradamus explained their theories on this frightening prediction.
+The Y2K, or Year 2000, Millennium was quickly approaching, and an anxious and fearful world wondered if Nostradamus was predicting another great tragedy for mankind.
+Quatrain #10-72 was actually a unique challenge issued by Nostradamus to the greatest minds of the 20th century.
+Since Nostradamus had given the exact date for the prophecy's occurrance, Nostradamus followers all over the world rushed to see if they might be the first person to figure out a Nostradamus prophecy before it happened.
+Many so-called "experts" on Nostradamus thought the word "Angolmois" was an anagram of the word "Mongolois", and announced that a Mongolian antichrist, or "King of Terror" was going to appear in the Middle East to start the battle of Armageddon.
+Major television networks produced TV specials on the upcoming event, and dozens of self proclaimed authorities on Nostradamus explained their theories on this frightening prediction.
 Hundreds of websites sprouted up on the Internet as the dreaded July 1999 date approached.

 In the year 1999 and seven months,